 Travelling on a shoestring budget?
 Want to see everything there is to see in Helsinki?
 Here are some tips to check out.

 Helsinki is full of free performances, from concerts and stand-up comedy to theatres and clubs.
-Almost all museums offer free entry on certain weekdays and at certain times.
+Almost all museums offer free entry at certain times on certain weekdays.
 Churches are always available to admire both inside and out without spending a cent.
-You will not want to miss the Lutheran Cathedral, located on Senate Square, or Temppeliaukio Church (known as the rock church – you’ll see why when you get there) in the district of Töölö.
+You will not want to miss the Lutheran Cathedral, located on Senate Square.

 Suomenlinna, a Unesco World Heritage Site located on a group of islands off Helsinki, forms one of the largest sea fortresses in the world.
 Take the ferry to this wonderful medley of seascapes, terraces and restaurants.
 (OK, you got us – the ferry to Suomenlinna is not free.
 But if you catch the Helsinki Region Transport ferry, you can get there for the price of a bus ticket.)
 Wander along twisting cobblestone paths and venture into the tunnels under the fortress walls.

 Seurasaari Open-Air Museum also provides a great setting for an evening stroll through history.
 This small island is filled with idyllic Finnish buildings covering historical periods from the end of 1600s to the 20th century.